The Theater

 Overhead is the unique art that adds true character to this historic theater.
 First, the ceiling’s sunset scene set in a large oval just in front of the proscenium arch.
 It centers on a water fountain with striking blue sky in the background, nestled in greenery.
 Next is the frieze ornamented with Grecian dancing figures, known as muses, in gold leaf upon a hard plaster surface.
 These muses perform a dance sequence, one step at a time, all the way around the theater.
 Though restored, the pieces maintain their original integrity.

-Restoration of the auditorium also includes the stage area, and its original color palette was determined by analyzing the existing paint.
+Restoration of the auditorium also included discovery of the original color palette, which was determined by analyzing the existing paint.
 The stencil on the gold leaf of the proscenium arch was also restored along with the gold leaf plaster ornamentation.
-The original orchestra rail of solid gumwood remains.
+The original orchestra rail of solid gumwood remains, as does the star of the theater’s interior décor - the stunning Czechoslovakian chandelier suspended from the center.
+Imported in the early 1920s for what was then $7,000, it is approximately 16 ft high and 10 ft wide.

 Interested in learning more about how the Zeiterion withstood many changes in the building’s nearly 100 years?
 Discover more about the theater’s fascinating history here.